Do you like to sell items online? If so, you’ve likely heard of eBay. Many people think the platform is the best place to sell stuff online.

 Best for: Trove Market is best for selling unique items.

 When you’re getting rid of an item, it’s always a good idea to consider selling it before throwing it away.
-The extra money you earn can help you pay the bills.
+The extra money you earn can help you replace the item or pad your wallet.

 Using online selling platforms with low fees helps you maximize profits.
-Selling on eBay and these alternative marketplaces can help you reach more buyers, allowing you to sell more of your unwanted items.
+These alternative marketplaces can help you reach more buyers and allow you to sell more of your unwanted items online or locally.